 Canned pumpkin may just be the best kept secret on the grocery store shelves.
 While it’s available all year long, we feel a re-invigorated love for the ingredient when fall rolls around.

 “A cup of sliced pumpkin has almost 200 percent of your daily value of vitamin A and is shock-full of vitamin C and potassium,” says Younkin.
 “As long as you aren't drinking it in syrup form in your latte, pumpkin is a healthy addition to any fall meal.
 A 1/2 cup of canned pumpkin delivers 3 grams of fiber and has just 5 grams of sugar and 50 calories.
 There isn't much you can't do with pumpkin — stir it into a soup, mix it into your morning oatmeal, or add it to a smoothie if it's an unseasonably warm day.

-Susan Bowerman, MS, RD, director and Worldwide Nutrition Education and Training for Herbalife, suggests using canned pumpkin in smoothies and as a nutritious topping for Greek yogurt.
-She stresses to make sure you are buying canned pumpkin and not pumpkin pie mix, which is packed with added sugar.
+Bowerman suggests using canned pumpkin in smoothies and as a nutritious topping for Greek yogurt.
+She says to make sure you're buying canned pumpkin and not pumpkin pie mix, which is packed with added sugar.

 Recipe box: Give breakfast an autumn twist with these Whole Wheat Pumpkin Pancakes.
 Top with sliced banana, a sprinkle of cinnamon and a drizzle of syrup.

 While apples contain vitamin C and phytonutrients, fiber is the shining start on the nutrition facts panel.
 “One medium apple has 4 grams of soluble fiber — the type that helps lower your cholesterol.
 Eating adequate fiber can also help with weight loss,” says Younkin.